DeannaIrinco/Retail-Sales-Analysis-SQL/README.md

 * Optimize inventory and marketing campaigns before Q2 and Q4 to ensure that there is stock availability for high-demand products (especially Electronics and Clothing)

-* Implement demographic-specific campaigns to promote Beauty products to younger customers via social platforms, Electronics to older demographics to emphasize quality and value, and Clothing through both fashion-oriented and practical messaging.
+* Implement demographic-specific campaigns: promote Beauty products to younger customers via social platforms and/or lifestyle messaging, Electronics to older demographics to emphasize quality and value, and Clothing through both fashion-oriented and practical messaging.

-* Introduce promotional offers in Q3 to maintain engagement during off-peak periods.
+* Introduce promotional offers in Q3 to maintain engagement during off-peak periods, such as discounts or loyalty rewards.

 * By using these insights to guide marketing strategies, the company can maintain steady revenue, retain more customers, and increase profitability across all product segments.